Lexicon

 ORIGINAL

-The act converting recommendation into binding commitment.
 Not a mark on paper but legal permission traceable to an accountable party.
-The physician signs because medical board conferred authority and physician accepts malpractice exposure.
+An authorization signature converts recommendation into binding commitment.
+The physician signs because the medical board conferred authority and the physician accepts malpractice exposure.
 The signature routes consequence to a legible counterparty with assets and reputation at stake.

 Autonomy Ladder